 Learning to weave hammocks or buy a fine thread hammock is another of the activities to do during your visit.
 The Mayans sleep in a hammock, the making of hammocks is part of the Mayan people, of their culture.

-If you've never tried a hammock, indulge yourself 😁
+If you have never tried a hammock, treat yourself?

 3- BULL HORN WORKSHOP